shelble2/EN605.417.FA/project/README.md

 - async cells, sure; async puzzles?
 - cudaStreamSynchronize() was necessary inside loop.
 Hurt time if not
 - puzzle per block lessons and speedup
+- shared memory when multiple blocks

 ### TODO
 // an SM can have up to 8 blocks at the same time
-Shortlist: 1) get it to work with any number of blocks 2) gather metrics for that
+Shortlist:  1) gather metrics 2) start presentation and report
 3) more algorithms 4) gather metrics for those 5) maybe more puzzles?
-- how does solving > 1 puzzle change the blocks/threading.
-One puzzle per block? would that work?
-How could you arrange that?
-  - have this working, but not ideal.
-I want to be able to specify number of blocks at run time, and metrics need to be fixed.
-Have all solutions getting into output file, but duration and count are per pair, not individual.
-	Maybe that can't be helped.
-It is faster over all.
-Seems like it completely cut in half.
 - different algorithms
 - host-based versions for comparison
 - another kernel that solves by dimension (check a row for last values to fill)
 - switch to solving by constraint
 - 'naked pairs' - if two cells both are between a pair, you can't tell which has which, but you can tell that they contain both.
 So can eliminate from other dependencies.
 - TODO's in code
+  - metrics per puzzle instead of set.
+Or at least keep track of right number for overall metrics
+  - optparse
+  - kernel function for loading puzzles?

 ### Optional Extras
 - larger puzzles going > single digits